-- Exam priorities in 2025 include AI integration, cybersecurity, and compliance with recent rules changes.
+- Exam priorities in 2026 include fiduciary duty, conflicts of interest around AI integration, cybersecurity and compliance with recent rules changes.

 Likelihood of being selected for an examination

-If you are a registered investment adviser (RIA), you are much more likely to be subject to an examination:
+If you are a registered investment adviser (RIA), you are much more likely to be subject to an examination in any given year than an exempt reporting adviser (ERA):

-While the SEC doesn’t publicly disclose its selection criteria for examinations, my experience with past examinations has shown the following factors can raise an adviser’s risk profile:
+For RIAs, it is important to note that any year since your last exam is open for scrutiny from the SEC.
+The SEC doesn’t publicly disclose its selection criteria for examinations.
+However, my experience with past examinations has shown the following factors can raise an adviser’s risk profile:

 |